Clicky

 Before we get going: Shown above is my FoodSaver brand V2240 food vacuum-sealer I use.
 It's an oldie, but goody.
 It's over ten years old!
 Getting the right equipment pays dividends.
 Read more about food vacuum sealers here.

-Believe it or not, I didn't know that text on the lid "peels" off - ha!
+Believe it or not, I didn't know that text you see on the lid "peels" off - ha!
 It's just a sticker for reference.
 It only took me ten years to figure that out... better late than never.

-TOP Frequently Asked Questions:
+Frequently Asked Questions:

 How to store dehydrated food?